aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

     git clone https://github.com/aws-samples/aws-secure-environment-accelerator.git

 ### Disable ASEA Custom Resource Delete Behaviors
+To complete the migration process, we will need to upgrade to the latest ASEA version and then disable ASEA Custom Resource deletions.
+In order to upgrade to the latest ASEA version, you will need to ensure you have completed the prerequisite steps from release `1.5.6.a` here: https://github.com/aws-samples/aws-secure-environment-accelerator/releases/tag/v1.5.6-a

-To complete the migration process, we will need to disable ASEA Custom Resource deletions.
-In order to do this, we have added a new parameter called `LZAMigrationEnabled`.
-Setting this to true during CloudFormation stack update will enable this behavior.
+After completing the premigration steps, we will need to re-run the ASEA Installer stack. with a new parameter called `LZAMigrationEnabled`.
+Setting this to true during CloudFormation stack update will disable the ASEA Custom Resource deletion behavior.
 In order disable the resources, complete the following:

 Deploy the migration ASEA Installer Stack
 - Checkout the branch `lza-pre-migragtion` and navigate to the directory which contains the CloudFormation installer template: